 Maybe in between all the hard times, you have thought, "Will I ever get better?" or "What if I quit today and start my recovery?"
 This is a sign that deep inside, you want to change your life.
 Despite everything good that comes with getting sober, it is not an easy thing to do.
 Reconstructing your life and learning how to maneuver it again can be scarier for some.
 The heart to change for the better, long-term goals, and commitment are essential for recovery.

-Choosing recovery means havingn to work for it every day, little by little, every step of the way.
+Choosing recovery means having to work for it every day, little by little, every step of the way.
 It is challenging but it will turn your life for the better.
 Imagine finding yourself again and being able to be who you truly are, it is the best experience on Earth.
 Here in Caledonia, we will help you learn to live your life again.
 We will guide you through everything - recovery, eating, sleeping, work/studying, socializing, applying everything you've learned from the meetings and therapies.
-Here are some tips you can take to build your life after addiction.
+Here are some tips you can take to build your life after drug addiction.

-1. Find professional help
+Find professional help

-2. Seek purpose in recovery
+Seek purpose in recovery

-3. Set expectations and goals
+Set expectations and goals

 Your stay in the recovery center is the best time to set new goals and expectations for yourself.
 Learning how to create manageable expectations for yourself is crucial at the early stage of recovery.
 Avoid pressuring yourself in building unrealistic goals and expectations because it will only bring unnecessary stress to your life.
 When you don't know where to start, you can ask for opinions from trusted people in your life.
 Start with "What do you expect from me?"
 "How do you think I can fully improve my life?"
 After getting answers, you set yourself towards achieving it.

-When suffering from addiction, the relationships you have with your loved ones suffer too.
+When suffering from substance use disorder, the relationships you have with your loved ones suffer too.
 It may have caused them to lose their trust in you.
 You may have hurt your close friends, parents, or a significant other- and during recovery, it is your time to mend these broken relationships.
 Show them that you can be trusted again and spend time with them when you can.
 And most importantly, fix the relationship you have with yourself.
 Being in peace with yourself is a basis of a solid foundation of your recovery.

 Find your tribe

 A sober network is an important element in your recovery journey.
 The people you meet in treatment, 12-step meetings, or other support meetings will most likely become your new tribe.
 Your relationships with these people will be different and you will find yourself opening up unsaid thoughts to them because they've been through the same things as you.
-These people will help you through temptations, bad days, and self doubts.
+These people will help you through temptations, bad days, and self-doubts.
 They would also kickstart your way back to socializing, building a healthier lifestyle, seeking new opportunities, and many more.
-Having a network of sober people will make you realize that there is a better life after addiction.
+Having a network of sober people will make you realize that there is a better life after drug addiction.
 These are the kind of people you would want to keep in your life.

-6. Find the new hobbies and activities
+Find new hobbies and activities

 Get a job or continue education

 Now that you have built the first part of your new life, We move to the part where you invest in yourself for the long term.
 Looking for a job or continuing education is a big challenge.
 Caledonia Recovery Homes will advise you at this juncture.
 Although you have to keep an open mind because you may experience setbacks and challenges in hunting for a job.
 Before working or studying again, you need to keep in mind that you still have to prioritize your recovery.
 We highly suggest that you consider not committing big right away.
-Take a part-time or just a few units in school to avoid sudden stress that could possibly drive you back to addiction.
+Take a part-time or just a few units in school to avoid sudden stress that could possibly drive you back to drug addiction.
 The main goal is to maintain your recovery in order to perform well in your new job or school.

 Begin a healthy lifestyle

-time they are in a bad shape.
+When a person who suffered from substance use disorder first comes to treatment, most of the time they are in a bad shape.
 It is because alcohol and/or drugs have multiple bad effects on our bodies.
 You need to work on your overall health while on treatment and even after.
 Your early recovery should be accompanied by healthy eating habits, proper sleeping patterns, regular exercise, and brain exercises.
 Finding a way back to spirituality works for some people too.
 The more you focus on trying to make yourself better, the more you will reduce the chance of falling back to the old habit.

 Continue the progress